mikdio/SOBDetector/README.md

 The file might contain other columns as well those will not be assessed.
 The output file of the analysis will have the same format as the input, containing the same columns, but additional attributes will be appended to them with the strand bias information.

 <strong>Note:</strong> With the exception of the --passed-only argument, all the non-mandatory arguments can be specified in this mode as well.
-(The --passed-only argument in table mode is not checked, all the variants in the table file will be checked.)
+(The --passed-only argument in table mode is not checked, all the variants in the table file will be evaluated!)

 #### The output:

 The output in this case is also a tabulated file: the original file with all of its columns, plus some extra columns containing the strand orientation bias info.

 ### 5 Contact
-Although we have checked SOBDetector on multiple cohorts, we are certain that the tool is not prepared to every single situation it might encounter.
-In case it runs into a java exception, please do not hesitate to contact us!
-It would help a lot if you could send a few variants with an excerpt of your bam containing the reads spanning over those variants too, so we can instantly analyze the problem and get back to you as soon as possible (with the solution, preferably)!
+Although I have validated SOBDetector on multiple types of alignment files, I am certain that the tool is not prepared to every single situation it might encounter.
+In case it runs into a java exception, please do not hesitate to contact me!
+It would help a lot if you could send a few variants with an excerpt of your bam containing the reads spanning over those variants too, so I can instantly analyze the problem and get back to you as soon as possible (with the solution, preferably)!

 [mikdio@cancer.dk](mailto:mikdio@cancer.dk) - Miklos Diossy